openharmony/docs/en/device-dev/driver/touchscreendevelopment-example.md

                     }
                     powerConfig {
                         vccType = 2;       // Values 1, 2, and 3 indicate the low-dropout regulator (LDO), GPIO, and PMIC, respectively.
-                        The vccNum =       20; // The GPIO number is 20.
+                        vccNum = 20;       // The GPIO number is 20.
                         vccValue = 1800;   // The voltage amplitude is 1800 mV.
                         vciType = 1;
                         vciNum = 12;